duliodenis/python_master_degree/README.md

 | P5. | Project 5: Build a Personal Journal with Flask

 ## Unit 6: Mineral Catalog (Django)
-> The Senior Year of the Exploring Django track utilizes the world-class Django framework to build web sites and apps using the Python language for the next six units (6 - 12).
+> The Senior Year concludes the Bachelor program with the Exploring Django track which teaches how to utilize the world-class Django framework to build web sites and apps using the Python language for the next six units (6 - 12).

 > Experience with many types of websites is key for the best learning and understanding of Python web development.
 In this project, you will build a site that displays information about various minerals (rocks) using the Django framework.
 The site will display a list of all of the minerals in a database, with additional details available by clicking on specific minerals.
 Building apps in two different web frameworks will teach you what is similar and different in each and equip you with the knowledge to know which tool to use for different types of projects.